DravenWB/Get_Sensitivity_Labeling/SharePoint/Document Inheritance Reset/README.md

 This script is designed to reset the inheritance of items within a specific folder of a SharePoint Online document library.
 It makes heavy use of PnP.PowerShell in order to accomplish this but does so successfully in both testing and live environments.

 ### Functions
 - Reset's document inheritance to parent.
-(Most commonly the document library.)
+(Most commonly the document library / Parent Folder)
 - File output for review prior to operational execution.
 - File output report for post-execution records.
 - Light error handling.